deploymentking/raspbernetes/README.md

 ## Order of play

 There is a combination of manual setup and automated setup as the entire process cannot be automated completely.
-This is because once we have secured the cluster the SSH port and user change, which means you cannot run the bootstrap once the cluster has been secured.
+Firstly, it is necessary to prep the Raspberry Pi nodes and prepare the Ubuntu USB drives.
+Additionally, depending on whether the `security` role has run, the `site.yml` file may need to use either the `secure.yml` or `unsecure.yml` vars file.

 The running order is as follows:
 * Construct the cluster using Raspbian OS installed onto SD cards, ensure all the nodes are networked and accessible